heartdisease/proto-bow-buddy/README.md

 # proto-bow-buddy
-An app for keeping track of your score in archery.
+A mobile app for keeping track of your score in archery for 3D parcours.

-This is a web-based prototyp for an actual Android app called BowBuddy, written in Kotlin.
+This is a web-based prototype for an Android app called BowBuddy, written in Kotlin.

-TODO write more